lholden/twine/README.md

 ### Is there an IPC mechanism?

 Nope!
 Why re-invent the wheel, [ZeroMQ][zeromq] does a fantastic job of this already.

+### You mention [Optitron][optitron] and [ZeroMQ][zeromq], how do I use them with Twine?

+Check out the example at https://github.com/lholden/twine/tree/master/examples/daemon

 ## Examples